RafaySystems/getstarted/README.md

 ## Amazon EKS with Cloudwatch
 - Provision an Amazon EKS Cluster with a custom cluster blueprint with the Cloudwatch addon
 - View metrics in Container Insights

+## Amazon EKS with Karpenter
+- Provision an Amazon EKS Cluster with a custom cluster blueprint with the Karpenter cluster auto scaler